vibhav950/zerotunnel/docs/specifications/KAPPA.md

 - If an adversary has recorded the public information and the messages sent between Alice and Bob during the handshake, even future access to a quantum computer will not compromise the session keys _K<sub>sess</sub>_ of past sessions since the shared secret computed from the PQ-KEM scheme is directly incorporated into the session key setup.

-- If the private key corresponding to the post-quantum one-time key _OTPQK_ is compromised while _Password_ remains secure, it would compromise _K<sub>sess</sub>_ of the corresponding session but the security of other sessions will still remain intact since _AEAD_ has IND-CPA post-quantum security.
+- If the private key corresponding to the post-quantum one-time key _OTPQK_ is compromised, the security of _K<sub>sess</sub>_ for the corresponding session would revert back to the security of the DHE keys.
+Note that this will also compromise the _Password_ used for said session since knowledge of _OTPQK_ allows the adversary to validate password guesses offline against the captured _OTPQK<sub>enc</sub>_.

 ### 7.6.
 Active quantum adversaries